Viewbank: Other history

 Mollison Lodge at 32 Old Lower Plenty Road was built in 1916.
 It is considered a good example of the Federation Bungalow style, and is enhanced by its mature garden setting.
 Few pastoral or agricultural buildings survive from the early 20th century, with Mollison Lodge being one of the important exceptions.
 There were many rural allotments along the Yarra River, of which the house at 7 Walker Court appears to be an example, making it of local historical significance.
 The building is one of the few houses dating from the 19th century remaining in the area, and appears in an early painting.
 The area was primarily developed around the 1960s.
-Viewbank Post Office opened on 1 October 1962 and was renamed Banyule in 1969.
+The Viewbank Post Office opened on 1 October 1962 and was renamed Banyule in 1969.

-Located near The Silo, the famous Flécher Cottage was named after Fletcher Brown.

 Several new housing developments were built during the 1990s and 2000s, including the end of Martins Lane, Winston Hills and Eagle View (on Casey Crescent).

+Located near The Silo, is the Flécher Cottage, named in honour of Fletcher Brown.